MIT-Emerging-Talent/2024-group-11-cdsp/README.md

    - Sensitivity to economic indicators suggests regions with higher economic development may have more resources for waste reduction initiatives.
    - Supplementary research is recommended for a comprehensive understanding.

-## `Levels of Certainty`

-While expressing moderate to high confidence in our findings, it's crucial to acknowledge potential uncertainties associated with data limitations, assumptions, and sampling variability.

 ## `Technical description of analysis`

 Results of the data analysis conducted using Jupyter Notebook can be found [**here**](/milestone/milestone_3/total_analysis.ipynb).